The Latest Technology

 Excellent bonding to marble plaster, cement plaster and concrete.
 Our specially developed epoxy undercoat will penetrate the marble plaster or cement surface to a depth of up to 2 to 3 millimeters.

-Quality is one of the most important aspects in this market known for its pitfalls and fly-by-nights.
-We can reference you to our previous customers and show you pools that were coated in 1997 and still show no sign of discoloring or deterioration.
+Quality is one of the most important aspects in this market known for its pitfalls, watered-down products and fly-by-nights.
+We reference you to our previous customers on our home page, some with contact details listed by permission.
+Our track record can be verified by independent ratings and testimonies published on Hellopeter.com

 We have tested a number of available epoxies advertised for swimming pools, just to find that very few of these epoxies can survive the harsh chemical and damp conditions of submerged pool surfaces.
 Therefore we have developed product combinations and methods that are unique and specially designed for swimming pools.